Fio in Latin means

 Fio works within three stands People, Projects and Productions.
 Through these three strands and the following values enables the organisation to achieve its charitable objects.

-WE ARE FEARLESS: We create bold politically charged theatre that provokes conversations within our communities.
+We create bold politically charged theatre that provokes conversations within our communities.
 Tearing down stereotypes, challenging injustice and amplifying unheard voices.
 Our productions challenge the dominant narratives in our society.

-WE ARE CHANGE: We empower individuals with training and development opportunities, responding to the needs of those facing barriers.
+We empower individuals with training and development opportunities, responding to the needs of those facing barriers.
 Training, developing and diversifying the workforce of Wales and beyond.
 Giving people the tools and the platform to speak out and tell their own stories.

-WE ARE FUTURE: We are identifying and developing a new generation of politically charged creatives.
+We are identifying and developing a new generation of politically charged creatives.
 Arming them with the tools to change institutions and ideologies.
 Fio is about developing a more diverse cultural landscape, proving that theatre and the arts is for everyone.

 WE ARE FIO